 KCDF works to encourage the growth and promotion of organized giving in Kenya.

 The goal is to move communities and the wider Kenyan public from the mindset of depending on external resources and to begin to fund their own development.
 Creating structures which facilitate such giving is essential for continuity and consistency.

 Many Kenyans respond in a big way through what has now come to be known as ‘crisis philanthropy’, offering to donate materials in kind, money and even land.
 This demonstrates that thousands of Kenyans are willing to help where structures and mechanisms for accountability are in place.

 While KCDF applauds such responses, it wishes to encourage Kenyans’ attitude towards continuous and organized systems of giving towards initiatives that eradicate root causes of problems.
 We acknowledge that our African culture is based on the core spirit of society, “Ubuntu” which at its heart is philanthropic, and our nation Kenya was build on a spirit of "Harambee” which also recognizes the power of coming together.

-KCDF has been on the fore-front in pushing for policies that will make philanthropy favorable across the East African region, most notably, the Tax Incentives and exemption.
-KCDF is a member of the East Africa Association of Grant Makers, a membership association that brings together Trusts and Foundations in the East Africa region with the aim of promoting organized giving.
+KCDF has been at the fore-front in pushing for policies that will make philanthropy favorable across the East African region, most notably, the Tax Incentives and Exemption.
+KCDF is a member of the East Africa Philanthropy Network, a membership association that brings together Trusts and Foundations in the East Africa region with the aim of promoting organized giving.